openshift/jenkins-plugin/README.md

 Next, the bearer authentication token can be provided by the user via the following:

 - the field for the token in the specific build step
-- if a string parameter with the key of `AUTH_TOKEN` is set in the Jenkins Job panel, where the value is the token
+- if a string parameter with the key of `AUTH_TOKEN` is set in the Jenkins Project panel, where the value is the token
 - if a global property with the key of `AUTH_TOKEN` is set in the `Manage Jenkins` panel, where the value is the token

-Otherwise, the plugin will assume you are running off of the OpenShift Jenkins Docker image (http://github.com/openshift/jenkins), and will read in the token from a well known location in the image that allows authorized access to the OpenShift master associated with the running OpenShift Jenkins image.
+Otherwise, the plugin will assume you are running off of the OpenShift Jenkins Docker image (http://github.com/openshift/jenkins), and will read in the token from a well known location ("/run/secrets/kubernetes.io/serviceaccount/token") in the image that allows authorized access to the OpenShift master associated with the running OpenShift Jenkins image.

-The CA cert is currently pulled from a well known location ("/run/secrets/kubernetes.io/serviceaccount/ca.crt") in the OpenShift Jenkins image.

-For "Monitor OpenShift ImageStreams", only specifying the token in the plugin configuration or leveraging the token embedded in the OpenShift Jenkins image is supported.
+For the certificate, when running in the OpenShift Jenkins image, the CA certificate by default is pulled from the well known location ("/run/secrets/kubernetes.io/serviceaccount/ca.crt") where OpenShift mounts it, and then is stored into the Java KeyStore and X.509 TrustManager for subsequent verification against the OpenShift server on all subsequent interactions.
+If you wish to override the certificate used, you can either:

+- For all steps of a given project, set a build parameter (again, of type `Text Parameter`)  named `CA_CERT` to the string needed to construct the certificate, and you can then leave the input field of any applicable steps blank
+- Since `Text Parameter` input fields are not available with the global key/value properties, the plug-in does not support defining certificates via a `CA_CERT` property across Jenkins projects.

+If you want to skip TLS verification and allow for untrusted certificates, set the named parameter `SKIP_TLS` to any value.

+For "Monitor OpenShift ImageStreams", note that project level build parameters will not be available with the background polling processing (though they are available when that step runs as part of an explicit project build).

 The default timeouts for the various interactions with the OpenShift API endpoint are also configurable for those steps that have to wait on results.
 Overriding the timeouts are currently done globally across all instances of a given build step or post-build step.
 Go to the "Configure System" panel under "Manage Jenkins" of the Jenkins UI (i.e. http://<host:port>/configure), and then change the "Wait interval" for the item of interest.
 Similarly, the OpenShift Service Verification has a retry count for attempts to contact the OpenShift Service successfully.